howardmann/traffic-light-simulation/README.md

-# Traffic light at intersection simulation
+# Traffic lights at intersection simulation

 ## Summary
 Simulation of traffic lights at an intersection of two roads.